What is Myopia?

 wearing a weaker glasses or no glasses

-Some people believe that wearing a weaker prescription will help 'preserve' eyesight and avoid myopia progression.
-Some parents also want their child to avoid or delay wearing glasses, thinking that glasses will make their child's eyesight worse.
+Some people believe that wearing a weaker prescription lens will help 'preserve' eyesight and avoid myopia progression.
+Some parents also want their child to avoid or delay wearing spectacles, thinking that spectacles will make their child's eyesight worse.

 For this reason we do not recommend prescribing undercorrection for myopic children at our clinic.